Wanderlei Silva vs Rampage Jackson The Violent Trilogy

 As his confidence grew, ‘The Axe Murderer’ would unleash another trademark flurry and whilst Jackson’s defence was tight, the power was still enough to seemingly effect the challenger.
 Silva seized the opportunity, snatching the clinch and firing knees as he had a year prior.
 Jackson dealt with it much better this time though, landing a counter right hand before taking Silva down as the crowd roared in excitement.

 A bad cut to Jackson caused a brief delay before the action continued with him inside Silva’s guard.
-From this position, the action wasn’t dissimilar to what we had saw here in the first fight, Jackson’s pure strength meant that he was hard to sweep or submit but Silva was good enough to control ‘Rampage’ and limit his ground and pound.
+From this position, the action wasn’t dissimilar to what we had seen here in the first fight, Jackson’s pure strength meant that he was hard to sweep or submit but Silva was good enough to control ‘Rampage’ and limit his ground and pound.
 Eventually, after eight minutes of fighting, the inevitable stand up came.

 Revenge of the Axe Murderer

 Knowing that he needed to make an impact, Silva would immediately launch some attacks.
 An exchange would leave the ‘Axe Murderer’ vulnerable as looked to counter though and Jackson would perfectly time a right hand, dropping the champion.
-Desperate to finish, Jackson would reign down with ground and pound from every position but Silva was tough as ever and made it to end of the first round.
+Desperate to finish, Jackson would reign down with ground and pound from every position but Silva was tough as ever and made it end of the first round.

 The vicious exchanges would continue as soon as second begun with both men eager to land the first telling blow of the round.
 As hard as Silva was hitting though, Jackson could see the light at the end of the tunnel and pushed forward, eventually winding up on top once again.

-This time though Silva found the sweep and quickly landed inside Jackson’s guard.
+This time though Wanderlei Silva found the sweep and quickly landed inside Jackson’s guard.
 After a slight stalemate on the mat, Silva would stand up to launch a stomp that thankfully missed Jackson’s head, the oncoming soccer kick wouldn’t though as Silva’s rampant onslaught continued.
 ‘Rampage’ was defiant though and clasped Silva’s ankle before using it to stand back up and grab the clinch once more.

-As they disengaged from the clinch it was clear that both men were tired, however it was Jackson that seemed worse for wear.
+As they disengaged from the clinch it was clear that both men were tired, however, it was Jackson that seemed worse for wear.
 Clearly exhausted, Jackson’s offence was limited but his desire hadn’t wavered.

 Landing the hard shots